terceiro/debci/HACKING.md

     $ sudo ln -s ${debci-root}/etc/schroot/debci /etc/schroot/debci

-If you run debci right now, it would run the tests for **every package** in Debian, and you don't want that for a development environment.
+If you run debci right now, it would run the tests for **every package** in Debian that has tests, and you don't want that for a development environment.
 To restrict debci to a list of packages, create a file named `whitelist` inside the `config` directory, containing one package name per line.
 Here is an example with packages whose tests are pretty fast:

 ```
 $ cat config/whitelist